NormalView: tree species classification from backpack and aerial lidar data using geometric projections: Results and Discussion

 \subsection{Further discussion}

 The results in section ~\ref{sub:Model_perf}, as well as Figure~\ref{fig:mlsconf}, indicate that NormalView is highly adept at classifying tree species from high-density MLS data.
 Especially the confusion matrices~\ref{fig:mlsconf} show that NormalView takes minority species, rowan and lime, into account better than intensity-based models, or models using black-and-white images.
 Compared to the model trained on black-and-white images, NormalView achieved a $4.1$ percentage points better MAA and $3.3$ percentage points better \mafone, see Table~\ref{tab:MLS_mod_res}.
 This implies that if we only have geometric data on hand, the normal vector colouring improves classification performance.
+In particular, it seems that the normal vector colouring captures local information, which yields better classification performance compared to the black-and-white model, which uses only the silhouette information.